RomanNekrasov/DataMadness/README.md

 # DataMadness

-See Jupyter notebook for description
+See Jupyter notebook (DataMadness.ipynb) for description